tantalum/tantalum.github.io/_drafts/an-architecture-for-passworless-authentication.markdown

 ### The Problems With passwords

-**Password Resets:** Users regularly forget their passwords.
+**Password resets:** Users regularly forget their passwords.
 The most common password reset mechanism is by sending a Magic Link to the email associated with the account.
 This pattern makes access to the email account a user credential.
 Essentially this is an Out-Of-Band Authenticator in NIST parlance.
 See: [NIST SP 800-63 B Section 5.1.3.1](https://pages.nist.gov/800-63-3/sp800-63b.html)

-**The password is sent to the server:* Sending the password to server means the server, and anyone who can control the server, has access to your raw password.
+**The password is sent to the server:** Sending the password to server means the server, and anyone who can control the server, has access to your raw password.

 If I can try a bunch of guess with the server letting me know if the password is correct or not, I might be able to guess your password.